arcticmatter/pipresents-beep/README.md

 From a terminal window open in your home directory type:

-         wget https://github.com/KenT2/pipresents-beep/tarball/master -O - | tar xz     # -O is a capital Ohhh...
+         wget https://github.com/arcticmatter/pipresents-beep/tarball/master -O - | tar xz     # -O is not null...

-There should now be a directory 'KenT2-pipresents-beep-xxxx' in your /home/pi directory.
+There should now be a directory 'arcticmatter-pipresents-beep-xxxx' in your /home/pi directory.
 Copy or rename the directory to pipresents

 Run Pi Presents to check the installation is successful.
 From a terminal window opened in the home directory type: